somedatapacket/docs.humio.com/content/configuration/kafka_configuration.md

 title: "Kafka Configuration"
 ---

-Humio uses Kafka internally for queueing incoming messages and for storing shared state when running Humio in a cluster setup.
+Humio uses Kafka internally for queuing incoming messages and for storing shared state when running Humio in a cluster setup.

 In this section we briefly describe how Humio uses Kafka.
 Then we discuss how to configure Kafka.